-- Plant tulips when temperatures average 60 degrees or lower.
+When to plant: Plant tulips when temperatures average 60 degrees or lower.
 (This could be September in the North and December in the South.)

-- Bulbs like soil with a pH of 6 to 6.5.
+pH: Bulbs like soil with a pH of 6 to 6.5.
 Have a soil test performed prior to planting in case you need to add lime or aluminum sulfate.

-- Be sure to plant in a sunny area with well-drained soil.
+Sun and drainage: Be sure to plant in a sunny area with well-drained soil.
 Tulip bulbs rot in standing water.

-- Plant large bulbs a little deeper than recommended to ensure strong stalks.
+When to go off book: Plant large bulbs a little deeper than recommended to ensure strong stalks.

-- Fertilize in fall and early spring with a bulb fertilizer to ensure stronger bulbs and a slightly longer bloom time.
+Fertilize in fall and early spring with a bulb fertilizer to ensure stronger bulbs and a slightly longer bloom time.

-- Water your bulbs after planting.
+Water your bulbs after planting.
 You should not have to water them again unless you live in a naturally dry area.

-- Cut the flowers to bring in your home just before the bud fully blooms.
+Harvest the flowers to bring in your home just before the bud fully blooms.

-- Cut each tulip stem at an angle with a sharp knife or floral snips.
+Cut each tulip stem at an angle with a sharp knife or floral snips.
 This will make the tulips last longer and make them easier to insert into the arrangement.

-- Remove unwanted leaves by gently pulling them back and peeling them away from the stem.
+Remove unwanted leaves by gently pulling them back and peeling them away from the stem.

-- To keep tulip petals from opening up any further, take a straight pin and prick each tulip through the stem just beneath its bloom.
+To keep tulip petals from opening up any further, take a straight pin and prick each tulip through the stem just beneath its bloom.

 For more open tulips: “An insider trick I picked up is to manually open up tulips,” says New York event designer Mimi Brown.
 “Gently flip back the outer petals; this can be just a smidge, or it can be pulled way back.
 (If a petal splits, don’t worry.)
 Doing this can dramatically change the look of the flower.”